ndsev/zserio-tutorial-cpp/README.md

 target_link_libraries(ZserioTutorialCpp ZserioTutorialCpplLib)
 ```

-Now we only need to generate the code, populate the main.cpp and we are done.
+Now we only need to generate the code, populate the Main.cpp and we are done.

 But before we can generate code, we need to write the schema definition of our data.